 Preheat oven to 350 degrees F.

-Peel and core one of the apples and cut into thick slices.
+Peel and core one of the apples and cut them into thick slices.
 Place in layers in a baking dish and sprinkle with the brown sugar.
 Drizzle with 2 oz. of brown ale.
 Bake until the apples are very tender, about 45 minutes.

 Let apples cool and pulse with their cooking juices in a food processor until smooth.
-Place in a saucepan over medium-low heat and add the remaining ale, sherry, orange (studded with the whole cloves), and spices.
+Place in a saucepan over medium-low heat and add the remaining ale, sherry, orange (studded with whole cloves), and spices.

 Simmer gently for a few minutes.
 Peel and core the remaining apple and slice it crosswise.
 You can use a cookie cutter to cut out the center if you choose, but the natural star pattern in the center of the apple is beautiful too.